usnistgov/oscal-xproc3/tutorial/readme.md

 In parallel with the other two tracks, the Learner track offers all readers more explanation and commentary, in greater depth and with more links.

-Note that the Learner track represents the views of one still learning, so it is subject to change and refinement - most especially if you find things in it that are in need of clarification or correction.
+Note that the Learner track itself represents the views of one still learning, so it is subject to change and refinement - most especially if you find things in it that are in need of clarification or correction.

 ### Easter eggs